withastro/docs/src/pages/en/concepts/islands.md

 ---
 layout: ~/layouts/MainLayout.astro
 title: Astro Islands
 description: "Astro Islands (aka Component Islands) are a pattern of web architecture pioneered by Astro.
-The term was first coined by Etsy's frontend architect Katie Sylor-Miller in 2019, and expanded on by Preact creator Jason Miller."
+“Islands architecture” was first coined by Etsy's frontend architect Katie Sylor-Miller in 2019, and expanded on by Preact creator Jason Miller."
 i18nReady: true
 setup: |
   import IslandsDiagram from '~/components/IslandsDiagram.astro';
 ---

 **Astro Islands** (aka Component Islands) are a pattern of web architecture pioneered by Astro.
-The term was first coined by Etsy's frontend architect [Katie Sylor-Miller](https://twitter.com/ksylor) in 2019, and expanded on in [this post](https://jasonformat.com/islands-architecture/) by Preact creator Jason Miller.
+The idea of “islands architecture” was first coined by Etsy's frontend architect [Katie Sylor-Miller](https://twitter.com/ksylor) in 2019, and expanded on in [this post](https://jasonformat.com/islands-architecture/) by Preact creator Jason Miller.

 ## What is an Astro Island?